kevinawei/GeniusLeagueAssessment/README.md

 ## b.
 ## The methodology for retrieving the average timer that Team 2 on T side enters BombsiteB with at least 2 rifles or SMGs is as follows.
-## Firstly the getRows method is called to return rows given the filters specified.
+## First the getRows() method is called to return rows given the filters specified.
 ```python
     def getRows(self, area, team, side): # get rows filtered by area, team, and side
         rows = []